Malaysia Federal Route 3217

-Jalan Perindustrian Kapar–Meru, Federal Route 3217 (formerly Selangor state route B2 and B1), is an industrial federal road in Selangor, Malaysia.
+Federal Route 3217 or Jalan Perindustrian Kapar–Meru (formerly Selangor State Route B2 and B1), is an industrial federal road in Selangor, Malaysia.

+The road comprises two sections: the north-south stretch from Meru to Klang city center is known as Jalan Meru and the east-west stretch from Meru to Kapar is known as Persiaran Hamzah Alang.

-At most sections, the Federal Route 3217 was built under the JKR R5 road standard, with a speed limit of 90 km/h.
+At most sections, the Federal Route 3217 was built under the JKR R5 road standard, with a maximum speed limit of 90 km/h.